ironhacks/ironhacks-app/README.md

 + [Cloud Functions](https://firebase.google.com/docs/functions)
 + [Firebase Auth UI](https://firebase.google.com/docs/auth/web/firebaseui)

-We assume you are familiarized with all these services, how they work, and how to code using them.
+We assume you are familiarized with all these services, how they work and how to code using them.
 If you are not familiarized with them please check the Firebase documentation.

-The platform also use the following frameworks/third party libraries:
+The platform also uses the following frameworks/third party libraries:

 + [React](https://reactjs.org/docs/getting-started.html)
 + [react-router-dom](https://reacttraining.com/react-router/)